wxn0brP/Zhiva/DOCS.md

 ## The `zhiva` Command-Line Interface (CLI)

 Zhiva comes with a powerful CLI tool named `zhiva` to help you manage your development workflow, from installation to execution.
-The CLI is located in the `scripts/zhiva` directory.

 Here are the main commands available: